swiftlang/swift-evolution/proposals/NNNN-unlock-existential-types-for-all-protocols.md

   var a: A { get }
 }

-protocol RefinedA: A
+protocol RefinedA : A
   where A == Int {}

-struct S: RefinedA {
+struct S : RefinedA {
   let a: Int = 5
 }